evmcnb/quartz/content/Atrial Fibrillation.md

 - Amiodarone
 - Electric (DC) cardioversion

+>[!info]
+>Most common combination of drugs in AF is bisoprolol + apixaban

-  _No real difference in prognosis between rate or rhythm control_
+  _No real difference in prognosis between rate or rhythm control but rate is more common as better symptomatic improvement_

-Anticoagulation - CHA$_2$DS$_2$-VASc score to determine whether to anticoagulate in AF
+Anticoagulation - CHA$_2$DS$_2$-VASc score to determine whether to anticoagulate in AF.
+Do not withhold anticoagulation just on the basis of falls risk.

 **C**ongestive cardiac failure (1 point)
 **H**ypertension (1)